 - Peel and chop the potatoes into cubes, then boil in lightly salted water for about 15 minutes, or until a fork can easily pierce them.

-- Drain the potatoes and mesh them finely, then add the minced garlic, butter, cream, cheese, parsley and seasoning to taste.
+- Drain the potatoes and mesh them finely, then add the minced garlic, butter, cream, Parmigiano, parsley and season with salt, pepper and nutmeg to taste.

 - Mix well with a fork and set aside to cool down.